 All lenders have their own retirement age policy but, generally speaking, this is a guide to what you may expect at various ages.

-- 45: You may be required to show superannuation statements or demonstrate that you have an exit strategy in place to repay the loan when you retire.
+- 45: you may be required to show KiwiSaver statements or demonstrate that you have an exit strategy in place to repay the loan when you retire.

-- 55: Almost all lenders will require a written exit strategy, evidence of your superannuation and other assets that can be sold to repay the proposed debt.
+- 55: almost all lenders will require a written exit strategy, evidence of your KiwiSaver and other assets that can be sold to repay the proposed debt.